vishakha-lall/MapBot/README.md

   - Enter root password when prompted
   - `create database mapbot;`
   - Verify creation of the database `show databases;`
-- Unzip the StanfordCoreNLP package and keep the path to `stanford-corenlp-x.x.x.jar` and `stanford-corenlp-x.x.x-models.jar` handy.
+- Unzip the StanfordCoreNLP package in the repository and keep the file names `stanford-corenlp-x.x.x.jar` and `stanford-corenlp-x.x.x-models.jar` handy.
+- Add config.py file to .gitignore to avoid pushing changes made to config
+- Run `git rm --cached config.py`
 - Edit the config.py file with the corresponding values
   - user = "root"
   - password = <your_root_password>